-Regardless of what you choose to see and do on this volcanic island, you are going to love exploring this exotic paradise, and this guide with its top 6 must-see attraction plus bonus things to do and resort recommendation will hopefully help you make the most of your stay on Hawaii’s Big Island.
+Regardless of what you choose to see and do on this volcanic island, you are going to love exploring this exotic paradise, and this guide with its top 6 must-see things to do on the Big Island of Hawaii and resort recommendation will hopefully help you make the most of your stay on Hawaii’s Big Island.

 6. Tour a Kona Coffee Plantation

 The heart of Hawaii’s “Kona Coffee Coast” is nestled in the high ridge of mountains near Kailua-Kona.

 While there are quite a few high-quality coffee plantation tours to choose from, these top three deliver on their standard of tours plus delicious coffee tastings.

 Voted Hawaii’s Best Farm Tour in 2021 by Hawaii Magazine, you won’t regret a visit to this award-winning 100% Kona coffee plantation situated high atop the mountains of Kealakekua.
 Covering 85 acres, Greenwell Farms is one of the oldest and largest coffee farms in the area, with its origins dating back to 1850.

 Greenwell Farms offers a free 45-minute tour (no reservation required) and a more in-depth paid tour that is private.
 The free tour walks you through the art of coffee farming from “seed to cup,” but the paid tour takes you to areas of the farm that are normally off-limits to visitors for a truly “insider” look.